prashant-kikani/prashant-kikani.github.io/_posts/2025-6-24-democratic-dilemma copy.markdown

 ## The Performance of Power: Manufacturing Consent

-This entire political-economic system is held together by a carefully constructed psychological performance.
+This entire political-economic system is held together by a carefully constructed <a href="https://prashantkikani.com/blog/human-desires-downsides/" target="_blank">psychological</a> performance.
 The goal is to transform the leader from a "public servant" into a revered "Big Boss," making the public accept and even celebrate their own subjugation.

 **1. The Illusion of the Personal Gift**<br/>
 When a leader announces a development package worth billions, it is framed as a personal act of generosity, a "gift" from them to the people.
 This masterfully reframes the social contract.
 Citizens no longer feel entitled to services paid for by their taxes; instead, they feel a sense of personal gratitude to the leader who has "blessed" them, turning them from citizens into loyal subjects.